archywigglestyn/The-Smokey-Powell/README.md

 # The-Smokey-Powell
 The Particle Photon Wifi Blynk controlled BBQ Smoker controller

-This controller reads temperature through a thermistor and controls the heat of your smoker through a fan or a Solid State relay.
-It has three extra probes to be used as meat probes.
+This controller reads temperature through a thermistor and controls the heat of your smoker through a fan or Solid State relay.
+It has three extra probe inputs to be used as meat probes.
 Wifi is used to connect to the cloud.

-The blynk app is used as the main interface and is worth noting that all the info runs though the internet.
-So one could be shopping for supplies while also monitoring ones bbq.
+The blynk app is used as the main interface and is worth noting that all the information runs though the internet.
+So one could be shopping for supplies while also monitoring ones bbq at home.

-A 4x20 I2c LCD is used as a local display and four buttons as an interface This controller uses replacment thermistors for a Maverick ET732/ET733 grilling thermometer
+A 4x20 I2c LCD is used as a local display and four buttons as an interface controls.
+This controller uses replacment thermistors for a Maverick ET732/ET733 grilling thermometer

+Watch The Youtube video for more information.

-Included links below or look above in the files.
+Included are links below or look above in the files.

 The shared particle app https://go.particle.io/shared_apps/5b414976d21fee30e00001c7